Bailout Stigma

-Examples such as the above raise questions about whether public bailouts are effective and, if so, how they should be designed in light of the associated stigma.
-We address these questions by analyzing a two-period model of bailouts that can address reputational concerns most parsimoniously.
-There is a continuum of firms, each with one unit of a legacy asset in each period.
-The quality of asset in both periods is identical for each firm and is its private information unobserved by other parties.
-In each period, firms have access to profitable investment opportunities.
-However, the liquidity constraint and the lack of pledgeability of projects imply that firms need to sell assets in the market to fund those projects.
+The purpose of this paper is to study a dynamic model of bailouts to understand how reputational concerns affect the effectiveness of public bailouts and how an optimal bailout policy should be designed in light of these concerns. {To address these questions, we present a two-period model of a bailout program in which the government offers to purchase assets from firms.
+The focus on asset-purchase as the bailout tool allows us to capture firms' reputational concerns in a simple parsimonious way.} There is a continuum of firms, each with one unit of a legacy asset in each period. {The quality of asset in both periods is identical for each firm and is its private information.} In each period, firms have access to profitable investment opportunities.
+However, liquidity constraints and the non-pledgeability of projects imply that firms need to sell assets to fund those projects.
 As in \citet{tirole2012overcoming}, we focus on the case where adverse selection leads to a market freeze and calls for a public bailout.
-To understand the reputational consequence of accepting a bailout, we assume the government runs a bailout program in the first period only, and firms must sell their assets in the market to fund their projects in the second period (as well as in the first period).
-The sale of assets in the market is not publicly observed, but firms' acceptance of the bailout offer is.
-The market updates its belief on the quality of assets based on the observation of firms' decisions on asset sale made in the first period, and thus makes its second-period offer accordingly.
+To understand the reputational consequence of accepting a bailout, we assume that the government runs a bailout program in the first period only.
+The sale of assets in the market is not publicly observed, but firms' acceptance of the bailout offer is observed.
+The market updates its belief on the quality of assets based on the observation of firms' decisions in the first period, and thus makes its second-period offer accordingly.

-Bailout stigma is captured in our model by the deterioration of terms that bailout recipients experience on the sale of their assets in the second period.
-As shown by \citet{philippon2012optimal} and \citet{tirole2012overcoming}, a key function of public bailouts is dregs-skimming: by taking out the left tail of the worst quality assets, the bailout improves the perceived quality of remaining assets, thereby rejuvenating asset trade in the market.
-But the dregs-skimming through bailouts implies that the market is more likely to believe those that accept the bailout to be less investment-worthy than those that refuse the bailout.
-Such a belief is reflected in the differential treatment of the two groups of firms in the second period: the market's offer to bailout recipients would be in general in worse terms than that to the bailout holdouts.
+Bailout stigma is captured in our model by the unfavorable terms that bailout recipients suffer from the sale of their assets in the second period.
+As shown by \citet{philippon2012optimal} and \citet{tirole2012overcoming}, a key function of a public bailout is dregs-skimming: by taking out the left tail of the worst quality assets, a bailout improves the perceived quality of remaining assets, thereby rejuvenating asset trade in the market.
+But this means that the market will believe those that accept the bailout have worse assets than those that refuse the bailout.
+Such a belief is reflected in the differential treatment of the two groups of firms in the second period: the market's offer to bailout recipients would be in general in worse terms than that made to the bailout holdouts.